govuk-one-login/observability-infrastructure/fargate/README.md

 ## Prerequisites

-Ensure you are running the latest VPC stack and SAM Deployment Pipeline stack version.
+Ensure you run the latest VPC stack and SAM Deployment Pipeline stack versions.
 At time of writing, v1.14.3 and v2.36.0, respectively.
+You can check the version of stacks in the [CloudFormation Console](https://eu-west-2.console.aws.amazon.com/cloudformation/home?region=eu-west-2#/stacks) in the description column.

 ## Template